-While both mean that an employee is leaving the university, the circumstances for which the employee departs are different.
+While an employee is leaving the university, the circumstances by which the employee departs are different.
 Terminating or laying off an employee is never easy.
 Here you'll find a checklist and other resources to help you manage the employee's departure.

 End of Employment Checklist

 - Immediately notify your HR professional of your employee’s departure and effective date.
 Submit the completed Termination/Transfer Form at least one week prior to the end of employment or last day worked.

 - HR Transaction Services' clients: The Termination/Transfer form must be submitted for processing by your HR professional.